Change (Yvonne Catterfeld album)

 Change is the eighth studio album by German recording artist Yvonne Catterfeld.
 It was released by Veritable Records on 3 December 2021.
 Her second full-length release with the independent record company, it marked Catterfeld's first album in English language.

 Critical reception

-laut.de editor Yannik Gölzrated the album three out of five stars.
+laut.de editor Yannik Gölz rated the album three out of five stars.
 He found that during "the best moments on Change, Catterfeld literally shakes off German pop, does more justice to her inspirations and makes some of the best songs of her career [but] a few of the classic weaknesses of "Change" still remain [...]
 Ironically, the more the album gets closer to the abstract, big themes, it becomes more and more watered down into nice radio nonsense."
 Plattentests critic Dominik Steiner felt that "Catterfeld's album is pleasantly simple, without giving in to the temptation to oversimplify everything.
 A positive surprise from an artist who was unfairly treated as a musical lightweight for a long time."